Roka Bioscience is led by a team of managers experienced in both the science and business of biological testing.

 Vice President of Manufacturing Operations

 Mr. Patterson joined Roka Bioscience as Vice President of Operations in September 2009.
 He has 18 years of experience in a variety of roles in the biotechnology field.
-Prior to joining Roka Bioscience, Mr. Patterson served as the Associate Director of Process Transfer at Gen-Probe, Inc. responsible for scaling up, transferring, and launching assays, most notably the Procleix West Nile Virus and Ultrio (HIV-1/HCV/HBV) assays marketed by Novartis.
+Prior to joining Roka Bioscience, Mr. Patterson served as the Associate Director of Process Transfer at Gen-Probe, Inc. (now Hologic) responsible for scaling up, transferring, and launching assays, most notably the Procleix West Nile Virus and Ultrio (HIV-1/HCV/HBV) assays marketed by Novartis.
 Mr. Patterson’s 10 year tenure at Gen-Probe also included the following positions: Scientist on the HIV-1/HCV assay development team, Manager of the Process Support group, and Manager of Process Transfer.
 In addition, Mr. Patterson held various roles over 8 years at Ortho-Clinical Diagnostics, a subsidiary of Johnson & Johnson.
 He began as a research scientist where he earned patents in real-time PCR, carryover prevention methodology, and detection of HIV-1/HCV.
 He completed his career at Ortho-Clinical as the Operation’s Supervisor of the FDA (CBER) approved manufacturing facility for blood screening tests.
 Mr. Patterson received his B.S. degree in Biochemistry from the University of California at Riverside.

 Mr. Boesgaard joined Roka Bioscience in October 2009.
 Lars has more than 16 years’ experience in financial management, obtained primarily in the life sciences industries.
 Before joining Roka, Mr. Boesgaard was Vice President of Finance at Insulet Corporation from 2007 to 2009.
 From 2004 to 2007, Mr. Boesgaard served as Sr. Director of Financial Services for Alexion Pharmaceuticals, Inc. Mr. Boesgaard began his career holding various finance positions at Novo Nordisk A/S in Denmark and Japan.
 Mr. Boesgaard earned a BS in business administration from Copenhagen Business School and an MBA from the Richard Ivey School of Business at Western University in Ontario, Canada.